Thewessen/NestedTables/README.md

     head    -- The table heading of this column (default None). index   -- The position of the newly added column starting at 0 (default None: last column).
-    fill    -- The filling too use when creating more cells to fit the Table size (default None).
-               Note: If none given, the Table fill param is used!

 remove_head()